p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 - provide the complete CQL spec as an example along with compile-time checked schema definition
 - talk about the role of tagless-final and interplay with specs described above
 - talk more about the role of type bounds and their relation to validators
+- phantom types.
+Database schema doesn't need to present in runtime at all and can be completely put into typelevel.

 ## Conclusion

-From my experience lots of work made in software development leaves no traces that can be represented as formal artefacts.
-There're also lots of duplication of essentially the same functionality in different projects, that can be reused if proper abstractions were available.
+From my experience lots of work made in software development leaves no traces that can be represented as formal artefacts independent of particular implementation.

+There're also lots of duplication of essentially the same functionality in different projects, that could be reused if proper abstractions were available.

-I believe using Scala as your specification language in the process of API design can potentially bring significant benefits:
+I believe that using Scala as your specification language, not just implementation language, can potentially bring significant benefits:

 - consise, complete, compiler checkable documentation
 - knowledge and practices sharing
 - less errors in implementation
+- potential to leverage term deriving
 - ability to delegate the work on particular parts of both "specs/interafaces" and implementation
-- utilizing the power of Scala's type system to provide more static guarantees more early ( ideally at code typing stage with language server)
+- utilizing the power of Scala's type system to provide more static guarantees more early ( idealy, at code typing stage with the language server like Metals)

-I hope somebody will find those notes as a good starting point for further research and community will be able to develop shared practice in this area.
+I hope that notes can be a starting point for the discussion.

 ## Future plans